-In the week after the test if you notice any symptoms of an infection, such as pain at the site of the fistula/sinus, a temperature or feeling unwell, you should contact your GP for advice.
+In the week after the test if you notice any symptoms of a urinary infection, such as pain on passing urine, a temperature or feeling unwell, you should contact your GP for advice.

 Are there any risks?

 Fluoroscopy involves the use of X-rays.
 There are strict guidelines in place for the use of x-rays in diagnosing medical conditions so fluoroscopic examinations can only be performed at the request of a Doctor.
 We will keep the radiation dose as low as we possibly can.
 Women who are or might be pregnant must inform a member of staff in advance.